 Mini bio: Luisa Plaja was born in Glasgow, brought up in Sicily and London and now lives in Devon, England.
 Her novels for teenagers include Split by a Kiss and Kiss Date Love Hate, and her latest is Diary of a Mall Girl.

 Luisa grew up speaking English and Italian, sometimes at the same time.
-She has a degree in Linguistics and a background in wordy jobs including dictionary editing, television subtitling and linguistic software development.
+With a degree in Linguistics, she has a background in wordy jobs including dictionary editing, television subtitling and linguistic software development.